 Hondo’s on Main was Saturday night’s dinner.
-They had lots of American and Mexican food choices that I would call upscale bar food…perfect after a day of wine tasting!
-I had brisket mac and cheese (above) that was amazing, and THE best jalepeno margarita ever!!
+They had lots of American and Mexican food choices that I would call bar food…perfect after a day of wine tasting!
+I had brisket mac and cheese (above) that was amazing, and a spicy jalepeno margarita!
 You order at the bar, so it’s very casual, and seating is indoor/outdoor.
 There was a live country band the night we went, and you better believe we showed off some moves….we all met on college dance team after all 🙂 You can find their website here.

 Herb Farm was Sunday’s brunch before heading back home.
 The restaurant is in a historic building and the property has little cottages you can rent, as well as a spa.
 It was adorable!
 The food was good, especially the tiny biscuits that were like little drops of heaven…note my New Year’s diet started Monday….AFTER this trip!
 You can find the website for Herb Farm here.

 Unfortunately we only had 2 days and only so much room in our stomachs, but a few other recommendations:

 Hye Market- known for their sandwiches.
 Find their website here.

 Grape Creek- known for their pizza, wine, and pretty view.
 Find their website here.

 We ate at Fredericksburg Brewing Company Friday night.
 I cannot speak for the beer, as I did not have any, but the food was just okay.
 They also seemed slightly annoyed at our large party, so if you are going with a big group, you might want to skip this one!